engineyard/ey-docs/pages/beta-jruby-environment-with-appcloud-trial.md

-# Using a JRuby environment with a trial account
+# Using a JRuby with a trial account

-### Introduction

-JRuby is a Beta feature on AppCloud.
+JRuby is currently a Beta feature on AppCloud.
 To deploy a JRuby application on a trial account, follow this process:

 *	[Create an application and environment.][2]
 *	[Reconfigure the environment for JRuby.][3]